 The next annual congress of the Association will take place from 23 to 25 September 2015 in Saarbrücken (24th Annual Congress)

 The German Association for Computing in the Judiciary was founded in 1992.
 Professor Dr. Maximilian Herberger was elected as its president and has remained in office until September 2014.
 Since that time Prof. Dr. Stephan Ory is the president of the association.
-At the moment, the society has approx. 390 members.
+At the moment, the society has about 400 members.

 Shortly after its foundation, a regular co-operation between the Association and the Bund-Länder Commission began.
 Since then, the German Association for Computing in the Judiciary has been recognised as a ‘Gerichtstag’ (Judicial Congress).

 The Association considers it its purpose to monitor important developments responsibly and to take part in the development of standards.
 A standard for the structuring of judgment transcripts in databases was adopted at a very early stage and further standards followed.
 The Association took up its first standard when it passed a draft suggestion for the XML – structuring of judgment transcripts.
 The Association was one of the first to recognise that the Internet was going to play an important role for the legal profession, similar to its evaluation of the importance of the PC in the workplace.

 In addition, the Association aims to contribute to the realisation of the full potential of legal computing technology.
 The exchange of experiences within and outside the different work groups plays an important role therein.

 It is the purpose of the Association to serve as a forum for an exchange of experiences about the use of electronic data processing in the administration of justice, including advocacy, and in doing so

 - rendering possible a practical exchange of experiences about the use of electronic data processing technology in the application of the law, including the lay-out of work and organisational environments